Willie Littlechild: Early life and education

-Wilton Littlechild was born on 1 April 1944 in Hobbema, Alberta.
-He was brought to residential school at the age of six, spending 14 years in the system until his completion of high school.
+Wilton Littlechild was born on 1 April 1944 in Hobbema, Alberta, the son of Joseph Smith Littlechild (1915-1983) and Justine Minde, daughter of Chief Dan Minde and Mary Jane Louis.
+He was raised by his grandparents, and was brought to residential school at the age of six, spending 14 years in the system until his completion of high school.
 He witnessed and experienced abuses during that time.

 As a young man, he was a successful athlete who won ten Athlete of the Year Awards.
 He graduated with a Bachelor of Physical Education degree in 1967, then obtained a master's degree in physical education from the University of Alberta in 1975.
 During his time in university, he played on the hockey and swimming teams.
 He later became the first status Indian from Alberta to obtain a law degree, which was earned at the University of Alberta in 1976.
-That year, the Cree Nations bestowed him with a headdress as an honorary chief and endowed him with his grandfather's Cree name, Mahihgan Pimoteyw, which means Walking Wolf.
+That year, the Cree Nations bestowed him with a headdress as an honorary chief and endowed him with his grandfather's Cree name, Mahihgan Pimoteyw, which means 'walking wolf'.